-This is a trip that John recently took to the San Juan Islands, which are situated just below Vancouver and Victoria BC and in front of Seattle and Bellingham Washington.
+This is a trip that John recently took with a large group of friend, to the San Juan Islands, which are situated just below Vancouver and Victoria, BC and in front of Seattle and Bellingham Washington.
 The islands are well known for providing a great backdrop for boating, and as well a wonderful showfront for some incredible coastal real estate.

 We arrived in Point Roberts early on Wednesday, July 2nd, to help with getting the boat ready and gathering provisions for the trip.
 All crew had arrived by 7PM and we had dinner on board.
 Point Roberts is just south of Vancouver, a peninsula or point that juts out southward from the Canadian coast, creating a small section of land that for Americans that is only accessible by boat or by first going into Canada from the American mainland and then down into the small town of Point Roberts.
 It is landlocked.
 There’s a marina, nice golf course, and numerous homes along the seashore, many of the summer homes for Canadians.